-Prior to her role in equestrian, Victoria worked in Australian Rules Football (Professional and amateur levels) and cricket (Victorian Premier League) and enjoys working with athletes of all ages and levels.
+Prior to her role in equestrian, Victoria Kahn worked in Australian Rules Football (Professional and amateur levels) and cricket (Victorian Premier League) and enjoys working with athletes of all ages and levels.

-Vic completed her Clinical Pilates training with DMA and is an accredited Level 1 Strength and Conditioning Coach (ASCA).
+Victoria Kahn completed her Clinical Pilates training with DMA and is an accredited Level 1 Strength and Conditioning Coach (ASCA).

 Her clinical interests are management of groin and hip joint pathology, shin pain, exercise and post-operative rehabilitation, developing load monitoring and recovery strategies and working with athletes with disabilities.
 She utilises dry needling, Clinical Pilates, real time ultrasound and muscle dynamometry in her practice.
 Vic is also a tutor on the Masters of Sports Physiotherapy program at Latrobe University.

 Patients can book appointments with Vic by calling our friendly receptionists on 1300859887.

 - London 2012 Olympic Games

 - Sports Science/Sports Medicine Manager and Team Physiotherapist – Equestrian Australia – Olympic and Paralympic disciplines (2010-Present)